 - Piloting services in Clew Bay

-- Mooring advice in Clew Bay, Killary Harbour, and the islands
+- Mooring/anchorage advice for Clew Bay, Killary Harbour, Blacksod Bay, and the islands (Inishbofin, Inishturk, Clare Island, Inishkeas)

 - Assistance with clearing in formalities and visas

 - Snail mail and shipping arrangements

 - Transport:

 - Contact for car rental

 - Arrangements for transfers to airport/train/bus/taxi.

+- Transport to supermarket for provisioning

+- Showers and laundry can be arranged.